Fall Workshop for Coaches and Teams

 - Citizen Watershed Groups – Jennifer Bowman, Connecticut River Conservancy

 - Study tour of Morrill Courtyard- C. Kim Jaworski-Bruschi, (UMass Facilities)

 - Green Roof Tour of Integrated Learning Center- Lauren Healey, (student, UMass Department of Environmental Conservation)

 - Study Tour of the UMass John W. Olver Design Building – Stormwater Management Infrastructure- Paul Barten (UMass Department of Environmental Conservation)Sara Lawler (UMass Dept of Landscape Architecture and Regional Planning), &

 Peggi Clouston, (UMass Department of Environmental Conservation)

 Forest: Joe Perry, Mass Department of Conservation & Recreation (Forestry)

 Water: Kelley Freda, Mass Department of Conservation & Recreation (Water Supply Protection)

 Soil: Al Averill, USDA Natural Resources Conservation Service

 This workshop is free for registered teams.
-All other schools need to pay $10 per participant- these fees will be deducted from your program registration for this year.
-Contact Brita Dempsey, Mass Envirothon Coordinator, for details at email@example.com.
+All other schools need to pay $10 per participant- these fees will be deducted from your annual program registration.
+Contact Brita Dempsey, Mass Envirothon Coordinator, for details. email@example.com.
 Students should bring a lunch or plan on purchasing one at one of many UMass eateries.
 Parking is available at a small cost at the UMass parking garage.
 School buses and vehicles with state plates park for free – call for specific parking information.